happynoom/DeepTrade/README.md

 ## Liecence

 The author is Xiaoyu Fang from China.
 Please quot the source whenever you use it.
+This project has key update already.
+Contact happynoom@163.com to buy a liecence.

 ## Bug Report